What is a bass drum pedal?

 For beginner drummers, the factory setting is often the best for bass drum pedals.
 This means that they are ready to go out-of-the-box (once you have attached the beater), and there is rarely a need to adjust the spring tension or angle of the footplate.
 Yes, we are curious, and yes, we want to tinker and experiment.
 But be warned, it can lead to frustration and that constant voice in your head; "Is my pedal set-up correctly?"

-Our FREE eBook answers all your questions on beginning drums.
+Our FREE guide answers many of your questions on beginning drums.

 Rich Redmond